Combodo/iTop/readme.txt

 1. ABOUT THIS RELEASE
    ==================
-Thank you for downloading the 13th packaged release of iTop.
+Thank you for downloading the 14th packaged release of iTop.
 This version is a major release, with a new datamodel, editable dashboards, user customizable lists and user shortcuts.

-A wiki is available: http://www.combodo.com/wiki Additional documentation can be downloaded from the link above:
- - User guide
- - Administrator guide
- - Customization guide
- - Implementation guide
+The documentation is available as a Wiki: http://www.combodo.com/wiki

 iTop is released under the AGPL (v3) license.
 (Check license.txt in this directory).
 The source code of iTop can be found on SourceForge: http://itop.sourceforge.net